50 Practical Tips for Non-Teaching Staff Development

 43. Tie PD to risk registers and audit findings

-If audits and risk assessments identify capability gaps, professional development programs should address them.
+If audits and risk assessments identify capability gaps, professional development programmes should address them.
 This makes training investment defensible, aligns development to organisational priorities, and treats PD as risk management rather than discretionary spending that gets cut first.

 Non-teaching staff play a vital role in incidents.
 Lockdowns, medical events, aggressive visitors, accidents, natural disasters.
 PD should include response roles, communication protocols, and drills that include non-teaching staff as core participants rather than afterthoughts.